 HP (HPQ) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the personal computer and printer maker had gained 7.57% over the past month, outpacing the Computer and Technology sector's gain of 0.04% and the S&P 500's gain of 2.13% in that time.
+Heading into today, shares of the personal computer and printer maker had gained 6.69% over the past month, outpacing the Computer and Technology sector's loss of 1.76% and the S&P 500's gain of 2.96% in that time.

-HPQ will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.88, up 41.94% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $15.47 billion, up 1.37% from the year-ago period.
+Investors will be hoping for strength from HPQ as it approaches its next earnings release.
+On that day, HPQ is projected to report earnings of $0.88 per share, which would represent year-over-year growth of 41.94%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $15.36 billion, up 0.66% from the year-ago period.

-Any recent changes to analyst estimates for HPQ should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for HPQ.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.04% higher.
-HPQ is currently a Zacks Rank #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.04% higher.
+HPQ currently has a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, HPQ is holding a Forward P/E ratio of 7.73.
-For comparison, its industry has an average Forward P/E of 16.9, which means HPQ is trading at a discount to the group.
+In terms of valuation, HPQ is currently trading at a Forward P/E ratio of 8.2.
+For comparison, its industry has an average Forward P/E of 17.08, which means HPQ is trading at a discount to the group.

 The Computer - Mini computers industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 31, which puts it in the top 13% of all 250+ industries.
+This group has a Zacks Industry Rank of 12, putting it in the top 5% of all 250+ industries.

 Click to get this free report